British Land upholds the human rights of our employees and supply chain

 We require all materials to be sourced from the EU and UK wherever possible, where governance structures to uphold the rule of law are considered strong, and for high-risk materials we require a responsible sourcing standard such as BES 6001 and Cradle to Cradle which includes requirements to uphold labour rights in materials manufacturer.

-Our requirements regarding ethical procurement of materials are detailed for our supply chain in our Sustainability Brief for Developments and Materials Schedule.
+Our requirements regarding ethical procurement of materials are detailed for our supply chain in our Sustainability Brief for Our Places and Materials Schedule.

 Where bespoke materials are specified which do not carry certification, we directly review the suppliers’ processes, their approach to environmental, social, and ethical matters and require full documentation regarding the chain of custody.